-Our business, property and affairs are managed under the direction of the Board of Directors, which currently is comprised of 12 members.
-Directors are kept informed of our business through discussions with the Chairman of the Board and the Chief Executive Officer and other officers, by reviewing materials provided to them, and by participating in meetings of the Board and its committees.
-During the 2014 fiscal year, the Board held nine meetings.
-All of our directors attended over 75% of the total of all meetings of the Board and the committees on which they served during their terms in office in fiscal 2014.
+Our business, property and affairs are managed under the direction of the Board of Directors.
+Directors are kept informed about our business through discussions with the Chairman of the Board and the Chief Executive Officer and other officers, by reviewing materials provided to them and by participating in meetings of the Board and its committees.
+During the transition period and fiscal 2017, the Board held eight meetings.
+All of our current directors attended over 75% of the total of all meetings of the Board and the committees on which they served during their terms in office during the transition period and fiscal 2017.
 Our Corporate Governance Guidelines provide that Board members are expected to attend each Annual General Meeting.
-Except for Messrs.
-Bailey, Russell and Thompson, who joined our Board in August 2014, all of our current Board members attended our 2014 Annual General Meeting.
+All of our Board members attended our 2017 Annual General Meeting, with the exception of Mr. Virgil Thompson.
+Mr. Thompson did not stand for re-election at our 2017 Annual General Meeting and therefore did not attend.